What is a Disc Assessment: The Complete Guide | Thomas.co

 CTA-BEHAVIOUR

-DISC is a behavioural assessment which understands behaviours and priorities by gauging responses to various routine questions.
+DISC is a behavioral assessment which understands behaviors and priorities by gauging responses to various routine questions.
 DISC stands for Dominance, Influence, Steadiness and Compliance (sometimes referred to as Conscientiousness).
-The test-takers answers are charted on a graph which breaks down these four behaviours.
+The test-takers answers are charted on a graph which breaks down these four behaviors.

 DISC personality types